 The course of patients with HF is frequently complicated by supraventricular tachyarrhythmias, which may occur when the myocardial disease process affects the atria or when the atria are distended as a result of pressure or volume overload of the right or left ventricles.
-The most common treatable atrial arrhythmia is atrial fibrillation, which affects 10% to 30% of patients with chronic HF and is associated with a reduction in exercise capacity and a worse long-term prognosis (605-607).

-Supraventricular tachyarrhythmias may exert adverse effects by 4 different mechanisms: 1) the loss of atrial enhancement of ventricular filling may compromise cardiac output; 2) the rapid heart rate may increase demand and decrease coronary perfusion (by shortening ventricular filling time); 3) the rapidity of ventricular response may diminish both cardiac contraction (by aggravating abnormalities of the force-frequency relation) (608, 609) and cardiac relaxation (610, 611); and 4) the stasis of blood in the fibrillating atria may predispose patients to pulmonary or systemic emboli.
-In most patients with an ischemic or nonischemic dilated cardiomyopathy, the rapidity of ventricular response is more important than the loss of atrial support, because restoration of sinus rhythm does not result in predictable clinical benefits (612).
-Rapid supraventricular arrhythmias may actually cause a cardiomyopathy (even in patients without an underlying contractile abnormality) or may exacerbate a cardiomyopathy caused by another disorder (115, 116).
-Hence, the control of ventricular rate and the prevention of thromboembolic events are essential elements of the treatment of HF in patients with an underlying supraventricular arrhythmia (613, 614).
-Specific care and initially low doses should be used when beta blockers are instituted to control heart rate in patients with clinical evidence of HF decompensation.

-The agent most commonly used in clinical practice to slow the ventricular response in patients with HF and atrial fibrillation is digoxin, but the cardiac glycoside slows atrioventricular conduction more effectively at rest than during exercise (299, 615).
-Hence, digitalis does not block the excessive exercise-induced tachycardia that may limit the functional capacity of patients with HF (297-299, 615).
-Beta-blockers are more effective than digoxin during exercise (297, 299) and are preferred because of their favorable effects on the natural history of HF (255, 260, 262).
-The combination of digoxin and beta-blockers may be more effective than betablockers alone for rate control.
-Although both verapamil and diltiazem can also suppress the ventricular response during exercise, they can depress myocardial function and increase the risk of HF and thus should be avoided (588, 590).
-If betablockers are ineffective or contraindicated in patients with atrial fibrillation and HF, amiodarone may be a useful alternative (616).
-Atrioventricular nodal ablation may be needed if tachycardia persists despite pharmacological therapy (325).
-Catheter intervention for pulmonary vein isolation has been most effective in patients without structural heart disease; the benefit for patients with established HF is not known.
-Regardless of the intervention used, every effort should be made to reduce the ventricular response to less than 80 to 90 beats per min at rest and less than 110 to 130 beats per min during moderate exercise.
-Anticoagulation should be maintained in all patients with HF and a history of atrial fibrillation, regardless of whether sinus rhythm is achieved, because of the high rate of silent recurrence of atrial fibrillation with its attendant embolic risk (614).
+The most common treatable atrial arrhythmia is atrial fibrillation, which affects 10% to 30% of patients with chronic HF and is associated with a reduction in exercise capacity and a worse long-term prognosis.721-723 diac contraction (by aggravating abnormalities of the forcefrequency relation)724,725 and cardiac relaxation726,727; and 4) the stasis of blood in the fibrillating atria may predispose patients to pulmonary or systemic emboli.
+In most patients with an ischemic or nonischemic dilated cardiomyopathy, the rapidity of ventricular response is more important than the loss of atrial support, because restoration of sinus rhythm does not result in predictable clinical benefits.728 Rapid supraventricular arrhythmias may actually cause a cardiomyopathy (even in patients without an underlying contractile abnormality) or may exacerbate a cardiomyopathy caused by another disorder.136,137 Hence, the control of ventricular rate and the prevention of thromboembolic events are essential elements of treatment of HF in patients with an underlying supraventricular arrhythmia.729,730 Specific care and initially low doses should be used when beta blockers are instituted to control heart rate in patients with clinical evidence of HF decompensation.
+The agent previously used in clinical practice to slow the ventricular response in patients with HF and atrial fibrillation is digoxin, but the cardiac glycoside slows atrioventricular conduction more effectively at rest than during exercise.365,731 Hence, digitalis does not block the excessive exercise-induced tachycardia that may limit the functional capacity of patients with HF.363-365,731 Beta blockers are more effective than digoxin during exercise363,365 and are preferred because of their favorable effects on the natural history of HF.158,162,164 The combination of digoxin and beta blockers may be more effective than beta blockers alone for rate control.
+Although both verapamil and diltiazem can also suppress the ventricular response during exercise, they can depress myocardial function and increase the risk of worsening HF, especially in patients with HF and low EF, in whom these drugs should be avoided.703,705 If beta blockers are ineffective or contraindicated in patients with atrial fibrillation and HF, amiodarone may be a useful alternative.732 Atrioventricular nodal ablation may be needed if tachycardia persists despite pharmacological therapy.
+Catheter ablation for pulmonary vein isolation has been most effective in patients without structural heart disease; the benefit for patients with established HF is not known.733-735 Regardless of the intervention used, every effort should be made to reduce the ventricular response to less than 80 to 90 bpm at rest and less than 110 to 130 bpm during moderate exercise.
+Anticoagulation should be maintained in all patients with HF and a history of atrial fibrillation, regardless of whether sinus rhythm is achieved, because of the high rate of silent recurrence of atrial fibrillation with its attendant embolic risk, unless a contraindication exists.730